sigmer/portaldocs/portal-sdk/generated/design-patterns-resource-create.md

 ﻿# Create a resource
 The "create a resource" pattern provides a simple, intuitive and quick experience for creating resources by requiring a minimum number of fields and providing default values.
-The pattern also enables users to walk through detailed configuration options in order to set many resource options.
+The pattern also enables users to walk through detailed configuration options in order to set additional configuration options.
 The experience uses a fullscreen page with tabs to separate configuration steps and guide the user.

 <a name="context"></a>
 <a name="context"></a>